ElMassimo/vite_ruby/docs/guide/debugging.md

 Just as in the previous section, it's important to __restart the dev servers__ after changes.

-::: tip Why is it neccessary to restart? 🤔
+::: tip Why is it necessary to restart? 🤔

 Most processes will load the required libraries into memory, and then use these cached versions during their entire running time.